-CleanBC Go Electric Fleets Program
+CleanBC Go Electric Fleet Charging Program

 Funding received through Natural Resources Canada’s (NRCAN’s) ZEVIP is being added to the program for a limited time.
 ZEVIP will be used to top-up rebates offered for the installation of Level 2 and DCFC charging stations.
 See the Charging Infrastructure page or Charging Infrastructure Rebates section below.